theredpea/theredpea.github.io/_posts/2020-05-24-building-pwa-part-1-progressive-web-app.markdown

 # Device: Chromebook
 The app should work on a Chromebook.
-My son uses a Chromebook to play Roblox; Englewood and Denver public school systems arranged for kids to pickup Chromebooks during COVID-19 quarantine.
+My foster son uses a Chromebook to play Roblox; Englewood and Denver public school systems arranged for kids to pickup Chromebooks during COVID-19 quarantine.
 I thought I would be building a "Chrome Extension" or an app for "ChromeOS" -- also known as a "Chrome App".

 However, [Chrome apps/extensions are deprecated](https://blog.chromium.org/2020/01/moving-forward-from-chrome-apps.html) and the [migration guide suggests PWA's instead](https://developers.chrome.com/apps/migration).
 PWA's are trying to get the ["best of both worlds"](https://webdev.imgix.net/what-are-pwas/capabilities-reach.svg); the *capabilities* of "Native Apps" and the *reach* of "Web Apps".
 So I set out to build a PWA.